yang-nina/Crocosphaera-Fe-P-Colimitation/README.md

 ## Files

-1. Croco_Colim_annotation_compile.Rmd --> Annotated R Markdown file to re-annotate the low-contig _Crocosphaera_ genome for Gene Ontology and KEGG annotation
+1. Croco_Colim_annotation_compile.Rmd --> Annotated R Markdown file to re-annotate the low-contig _Crocosphaera_ genome for Gene Ontology and KEGG annotation.
+Note that to use the script, the file pathways will have to be updated.
       -  Input file: Croco_annot_diamond.tsv
       -  Input file: Croco_uniprot_blast.tsv
       -  Input file: Croco_uniprot_refseq.tsv